mason-bially/500locol-ecs/manuscript.md

 By using final we ensure the compiler has all the hints we can give it that this virtual function should be de-virtualized when called on the derived type.
 Which is the type users will be using to interact directly with components.

+And now we can extend it with the non-virtual parts of the interface.
+The ones that require knowing the final type of the component to use anyway.

 ```c++
 template<typename TComp>
 struct ComponentManager final : ComponentManagerBase {